solliancenet/FoundationaLLM_Copilot_Workshop/README.md

 **Lab2:** Chat Portal Discovery and capabilities
 > [!NOTE]
-> Lab 1 and 2 will excersise 7 different excercises from generation of code to 10k analylics, to image recognition, to Chain of thought, etc...
+> Lab 1 and 2 will excersise 8 different excercises from generation of code to 10k analylics, to image recognition, to summarization, etc...

 **Lecture3:** Explain the GatewayAPI, OrchestrationAPI and other APIs that make up the platform and demonstrate the creation of an Agent and every aspect of choices in the management Portal.